 263 Sqn. at Grangemouth receives delivery of Whirlwind P6966 flown by Sqn Ldr Harry Eels (Officer commanding) from 25 Sqn. at Martlesham Heath.
 L6845 and P6967 joined over the next days and three more arrived before the end of the month.

 263 Sqn's P6966 flown by Canadian PO Irving McDermott crashes at Lanton farm near Stenhousemuir after a burst tyre on takeoff jams the undercarriage leg.
-As advised by ground control McDermott bails out North of Stirling(?), sprains his ankle on landing, and is arrested by the Stenhousemuir home guard - only being released when Sqn Ldr Eels vouched for him.
+As advised by ground control McDermott bails out between Grangemouth and Stirling, sprains his ankle on landing or is uninjured (depending on the account), and is arrested by the Stenhousemuir home guard - only being released when Sqn Ldr Eels vouched for him.

 The plane was excavated in October 1979.
 Both engines and all major components were recovered.
 This was the first production Whirlwind.

 263 Sqn (Whirlwinds) moves from Grangemouth to Drem.